 These are problems that occur when there is an extreme foundation settling.
 In most cases, foundation problems lead to a compromise of the affected building.
 The following characteristics exhibit a true foundational problem:

 • Visible cracks in the foundation: Cracks that can be easily noticed reveal a problem in the foundation that requires urgent repair

 • Wall cracks: cracks along the wall imply impending foundation problems.
 These cracks are usually observed along the window and doors or below the mantles.
 Jagged cracks running at an angle are an indication of building compromise.

 • Horizontal cracks in the foundation: a crack of this nature is a result of hydrostatic pressure building up at the foundation of the house.

 • Sticking doors and windows: if your doors and windows tend to be more difficult to open or close, there could be a possibility that the foundation has moved and as a result affects the frames.

-FOUNDATIONAL PROBLEMS OCCUR IN TWO MAJOR TYPES OF SHRINKAGE:
+FOUNDATIONAL PROBLEMS ARISE FROM TWO PRIMARY FORMS OF SHRINKAGE:

-At G.L Hunt, we offer foundation repair to clients in the areas of Dallas, Fort Worth, and San Antonio Texas.
-If you need any advice on the soil composition with regard to new structures, feel free to contact us today.
-We believe that our high-quality services will help you maintain your precious home.
+At G.L Hunt, we provide exceptional foundation repair services to clients in Dallas, Fort Worth, and San Antonio, Texas.
+Contact us for advice on soil composition for new structures.
+Trust our high-quality services to safeguard your precious home.